L. K. Advani: 1976–1980: Janata party and cabinet minister

 Advani was reelected to the Rajya Sabha from Gujarat in 1976 for the second time.
 After the imposition of The Emergency and a crackdown on opposition parties by then-prime minister, Indira Gandhi, BJS and other opposition parties merged to form the Janata Party.
 In the 1977 election, the Janata Party won a landslide victory due to the widespread unpopularity of the state of emergency imposed by Indira Gandhi.
 Morarji Desai became the prime minister with Advani becoming the Minister of Information and Broadcasting.
-The government did not complete its five year term and was dissolved to call fresh elections in 1980 where Janata party lost to the Indian National Congress.
+The government did not complete its five year term and was dissolved to call fresh elections in 1980 where Janata Party lost to the Indian National Congress.
 Subsequently, Advani became the leader of opposition in Rajya Sabha.

 Formation of BJP

 1980–1989: Early years

-On 6 April 1980, Advani along with few of the erstwhile members of the Jana Sangh quit the Janata Party and formed the Bharatiya Janata Party with Atal Bihari Vajpayee as the first president.
+On 6 April 1980, Advani along with few of the erstwhile members of the Jana Sangh quit the Janata Party and formed the Bharatiya Janata Party, with Atal Bihari Vajpayee as its first president.
 Though the previous government lasted briefly from 1977 till 1980 and was marred with factional wars, the period saw a rise in support for the RSS which culminated into the formation of the BJP.
 In 1982, he was elected to the Rajya Sabha for the third time from Madhya Pradesh representing the BJP.
 BJP won only two seats in the 1984 election with the Congress winning a landslide on the back of a sympathy wave due to the assassination of Indira Gandhi.
 This failure led to a shift in the party's stance with Advani being appointed party president and the BJP turning to Hindutva ideology of Jana Sangh.

 Under Advani, BJP became the political face of the Ayodhya dispute over the Ram Janmabhoomi site when the Vishwa Hindu Parishad (VHP) began a movement for the construction of a temple dedicated to the Hindu deity Rama at the site of the Babri Masjid in Ayodhya.
 The dispute centered on the basis of the belief that the site was the birthplace of Rama, and that a temple once stood there that had been demolished by the Mughal emperor Babur with the Archaeological Survey of India (ASI) supporting the claim.
 BJP supported the campaign and made it a part of their election manifesto for the 1989 elections, helping it win 86 seats with Advani getting elected to the Lok Sabha for the first time.
 Advani became the leader of opposition in Lok Sabha when VP Singh formed the National Front government.